Chicorak/cutils/README.md

 # cutils

-Simple, lightweight, FOSS utility libraries for C.
+Simple, lightweight, easy to use utility libraries for C.

 ## Installation